drdaemos/xc5-docs/en/changing_store_logic/creating_a_payment_method/index.md

 # Payment gateway module implementation

-We start the creation of the payment gateway by {% link "creating an empty module" ref_KLBakhPi %} with the developer ID **Tony** and the module ID **PaymentDemo**.
+We start the creation of the payment gateway by {% link "creating an empty module" ref_TZnqVJsw %} with the developer ID **Tony** and the module ID **PaymentDemo**.
 Then, we create the file
 `<X-Cart>/classes/XLite/Module/Tony/PaymentDemo/Model/Payment/Processor/DemoPayment.php` with the following content:

 {% highlight php %}{% raw %}